ericblackburn/k8dash-versioning-strategy/README.md

 ## Branch and Merge Strategy
 ### Contribution workflow
-Contributor:
-1. Branch from Master
+1. Contributor: Branch from Main
-2. Submit MR against Master
+2. Contributor: Submit MR against Main

-Maintainer:
-1. Perform a code review and identify potential breaking changes
+3. Maintainer Perform a code review and identify potential breaking changes
-   1. If there are [breaking changes](#breaking-changes-guide) , the MR might not be merged until the following [Major Release](#major-release).
+   1. If there are [breaking changes](#breaking-changes-guide), the MR might not be merged until the following [Major Release](#major-release)
-   2. However, if backwards compatibility can be added to the change, attempt to remediate the breaking change before completing the merge to Master.
+   2. However, if backwards compatibility can be added to the change, attempt to remediate the breaking change before completing the merge to Main
-   3. This project typically doesn't have breaking changes, so ideally this is rare.
+   3. This project typically doesn't have breaking changes, so ideally this is rare
-2. If the change is not a breaking change, merge to Stable.
+4. Maintainer: If the change is not a breaking change, merge to Stable
+5. Additional steps may be added in the future

 ### Strategy Reasoning
 - To support agile feature additions at a monthly pace, users of k8dash can expect 6 months of Stable updates on each Major version before needing to review any breaking changes.
 Users can simply subscribe to a particular Major version and pull the latest changes for that version without worry.
-- If users want to be on the cutting edge, they have the option of subscribing to the latest changes on the Master branch.
+- If users want to be on the cutting edge, they have the option of subscribing to the latest changes on the Main branch.
 - Helpful when needing to perform security patches for previous Major releases, fewer Major releases means less work.

 ## Breaking Changes Guide